Samsung/Tizen.NET/_posts/2019-12-16-Image-caching-with-FFImageloading.md

 ```

 ### Initialize FFImageLoading
- To use FFImageLoading, initialize library for tizen platform and setup various options
+ To use `FFImageLoading`, initialize the library for the Tizen platform and set up various options:
 ```cs
 var app = new Program();
 Forms.Init(app);